unixorn/awesome-zsh-plugins/README.md

 - [peco-history](https://github.com/jimeh/zsh-peco-history) - Search shell history with Peco when pressing `ctrl+R`.
 - [penmux](https://github.com/mfulz/zsh-penmux) - A session manager plugin meant to be used for penetration testing sessions and tracking the terminal sessions to be used in reports.
 - [pentest](https://github.com/jhwohlgemuth/oh-my-zsh-pentest-plugin) - Aliases and functions for the lazy penetration tester.
+- [penv](https://github.com/Nhqml/penv-zsh-plugin - Manages `uv` Python virtual environments stored in `~/.local/share/py-venv/`.
+Supports subcommands for listing, activating (shell and directory level), creating, deleting and explaining why an env is activated.
+Makes it easier to replace `pyenv` and `poetry` with `uv`.
 - [per-directory-history](https://github.com/jimhester/per-directory-history) - Per directory history for ZSH, as well as global history, and the ability to toggle between them with `^G`.
 - [percol](https://github.com/robturtle/percol.plugin.zsh) - Interactively and incrementally search history/resume background jobs using [percol](https://github.com/mooz/percol).
 - [perlbrew](https://github.com/tfiala/zsh-perlbrew/) - Installs [perlbrew](https://perlbrew.pl/) if not already installed and initializes it for your shell.